spsforks/QB64-Wiki/_HIDE.md

 * [_HIDE](_HIDE) must be used when sending ("piping") screen information to a file.
 * **Note:** Some commands may not work without adding CMD /C to the start of the command line.

 ## Example(s)

-## Example(s)
 Subprogram that displays long and short filenames using the DIR /X option (WindowsNT or above) in SCREEN 12:

 ```vb